Joining a Meeting

-In an effort to improve security for our virtual classrooms and meetings, newly created Emerson Zoom meetings are now set to "require meeting password" by default.
+In an effort to improve security for our virtual classrooms and meetings, newly created Emerson Zoom meetings are now set to "require meeting passcode" by default.

-Students will not be required to enter the password unless they join using the Meeting ID or via the browser-based version of Zoom, but we recommend communicating the password as an added precaution.
-Passwords will not apply to personal meeting links.
+Students will not be required to enter the passcode unless they join using the Meeting ID or via the browser-based version of Zoom, but we recommend communicating the passcode as an added precaution.
+Passcode will not apply to personal meeting links.

-See Securing Your Virtual Classroom for more information about password protecting your meetings.
+See Securing Your Virtual Classroom for more information about passcode protecting your meetings.

 There is now a "Security" button in the Zoom meetings' toolbar in the Zoom app for both Mac and PC.
 It offers the following features:

 - Enable/disable waiting room (previously this could only be done when scheduling the meeting)

 - Enable/disable participants' ability to screen share, chat, and rename themselves

 For more information about the security button, please see this guide by Zoom.

 See Hosting Accessible Remote Meetings for guidance on ensuring that all attendees, including those with disabilities, are able to participate and engage during your Zoom meeting or event.